arez/arez/README.md

 for the developer to monitor or even think about when state changes and instead react to those changes on demand.

+For more information about Arez, please see the [Website](http://realityforge.org/arez/).

 ## Architecture v2 Notes

 An Arez application consists of `observable` values that can change over time. `Observers` watch the